presleyelarge/A2-working-with-data-and-code/README.md

 6. This will open to my code for the Abstract artwork

-7. Once you have this, open Processing 4 (Java)
+7. Once you have this, open Processing 4 (Java mode)

 8. Then copy the code from the GitHub into processing